myas92/myas92/README.md

-I am a Senior Full-Stack Developer and Software Engineer, I am interested in develop software solutions using JavaScript, TypeScript, ReactJS, Angular, and NodeJS (ExpressJS and NestJS).
+I am a Senior Full-Stack Developer and Software Engineer, I am interested in developing software solutions using JavaScript, TypeScript, ReactJS, Angular, and NodeJS (ExpressJS and NestJS).

-My [Medium account](https://myas92.medium.com) to reading articles about Node.js and javascript and ...
+My [Medium account](https://myas92.medium.com) to read articles about Node.js and javascript and ...